Visible Records

 Every two months or so, Visible Records partners up with artist(s) and/or activist organizations so they can work together to design and set up an exhibition within this gallery space.
 The pieces on display range from artwork of any genre, photojournalism, poetry and writings, audio recordings, infographics on current events, and physical artifacts.

-Check out more of V/R’s gallery exhibitions here!
+Check out more of V/R’s gallery exhibitions on their Gallery webpage.

 The Common Space